 NEW YORK (AP) -- Good news was finally good news for the stock market on Friday.

-Stocks rose sharply in afternoon trading after a fourth straight month of solid U.S. job gains, the latest encouraging sign for the economy.
+Stocks were up sharply in midday trading after a fourth straight month of solid U.S. job gains, the latest encouraging sign for the economy.

 Now that the U.S. job market is showing consistent strength, investors appear to be letting go of their earlier worry that the economy isn't ready for the Fed to start weaning the U.S. off that stimulus.